 January 17 Update: Bloomberg reports, “The nearly 60,000 Covid-related deaths China reported for the first five weeks of its current outbreak, the largest the world has ever seen, may underestimate the true toll by hundreds of thousands of fatalities, experts said… Using a report from the National School of Development at Peking University that found 64% of the population was infected by mid-January, he [Zuo-Feng Zhang, chair of the department of epidemiology at the Fielding School of Public Health at University of California, Los Angeles] estimated 900,000 people would have died in the previous five weeks based on a conservative 0.1% case fatality rate.
 That means the official hospital death count is less than 7% of the total mortality seen during the outbreak.”

 January 27 Update: For the last two weeks covid reports out of China have been ambiguous.
 The official line is clear enough (more), but the subtext is a like a Keith Moon drum set sharing the stage with a Mozart concerto.
 Here’s an example from this morning’s Financial Times, “Chrysanthemum flowers, a symbol of mourning in China, are selling out in cities across the central province of Hubei, with prices rising sharply as demand surges following a wave of Covid-19 deaths.”
 There is a steady drum-beat of death.
 I am especially concerned about mutations, but over the last two weeks nothing definitive.
 From a global supply chain perspective, if the official line is accurate and sustainable, China’s export engine will continue to chug along and, gradually, China’s less-constrained domestic demand will play its part in simulating global economic activity, improving chances for a rising tide that will lift all boats — especially — container ships (more).
 But a virulent mutation would undo this quickly — and recent increased transmission rates spike the chance for a more varied range of mutations.
 So… several years ago I was awakened in my hotel room by thuds and screams from the room behind my bed.
 It was either some unusually vigorous sex or deadly violence.
 My heart-pumping uncertainty was finally resolved when the convulsive pounding assumed a more rolling rhythm… and I returned to sleep.
-What would I have done if the acid-rock drum-roll had continued?
+What would have I done if the acid-rock drum-roll had continued?